-- Three new readers every time.
+- Three new readers.

 2. Most projects see gradual Script Score increases across multiple submissions.

 That said, not every new draft is guaranteed a higher score.
 Some scripts have increased their Script Score as much as 20 points over time, but this isn't usually achieved in one revision.
 The more experienced the screenwriter, the higher the odds of a earning Script Score gain in a new draft.